jgcrosta/crossmint-challenge/README.md

 - Typescript: A strongly typed superset of JavaScript.
 - Node.js: The runtime environment for executing JavaScript server-side.
-- Next.js: A React framework for building user interfaces.
+- Next.js: A React framework for building full-stack web applications.

 ## 🚀 Getting Started